ManagedKube/kubernetes-ops/docs/helm_troubleshooting.md

 Use this guide for initial setup in Terraform Cloud: https://github.com/ManagedKube/kubernetes-ops/blob/main/docs/terraform-github-action-pipeline.md

-Use this guide to get access to your kubernetes cluster: https://github.com/ManagedKube/kubernetes-ops/tree/main/terraform-environments/aws/dev/20-eks#aws-cli-authentication
+Use this guide to get access to your Kubernetes Cluster: https://github.com/ManagedKube/kubernetes-ops/tree/main/terraform-environments/aws/dev/20-eks#aws-cli-authentication

 ## **Steps**
-Assuming initial setup above has taken place, here are the commands used in CLI to recreate the problem.
+Assuming the setup above has taken place, here are the steps and commands used in CLI to recreate the problem.

 ### **Create the VPC**